piyushxd001/Octavia-privacy-policy/README.md

 # Octavia-privacy-policy
-# By using Mystic you accept with its privacy policy and discord.com/terms & discord.com/guidelines
+# By using Octavia you accept with its privacy policy and discord.com/terms & discord.com/guidelines

 # 1. What does it store?
 Server IDs for servers data(prefixes, settings, vanity url to revert on change)